MIC 205 Microbiology. (3) F, S, SS

 MIC 445 Techniques in Molecular Biology/Genetics.
 (2) F, S

-Molecular genetic principles plasmid construction, purification and characterization; PCR; mutageneses; hybridization and sequence analysis; protein quanitation; immunologic detection and electrophoresis.
+Molecular genetic principles: plasmid construction, purification, and characterization; PCR; mutageneses; hybridization and sequence analysis; protein quanitation; immunologic detection, and electrophoresis.
+Cross-listed as MBB 445.
+Credit is allowed for only MBB 445 or MIC 445.
 Prerequisites: BIO 340 and MIC 302 or instructor approval.

 MIC 446 Techniques in Molecular Biology/Genetics Lab.
 (2) F, S

-Molecular genetic techniques; plasmid construction, purification and characterization; PCR; mutageneses; hybridization and sequence analysis; protein quanitation; immunologic detection and electrophoresis.
-Pre- or corequisite: MIC 445.
+Molecular genetic techniques; plasmid construction, purification, and characterization; PCR; mutageneses; hybridization and sequence analysis; protein quanitation; immunologic detection, and electrophoresis.
+Cross-listed as MBB 446.
+Credit is allowed for only MBB 446 or MIC 446.
+Pre- or corequisite: MBB 445 or MIC 445.